hamidgasmi/training.computerscience.cloud.aws/README.md

 	- It's generally presented at the front of an application stack
 		- It sits between an app. and its users/customers
 		- It abstracts away from our underlying infrastructure
-		- A customer doesn't need to care how many EC2 instances we have providing our app.
+		- A customer doesn't need to care how many EC2 instances we have providing our app
 - CLB:
 	- If we don't have access to VPC: So we need to deploy it into EC2 classic situations (legacy method of configuring EC2 instances)
 	- Apps. with Round-Robin Load Balancing: